News

 How Long Do Golf Balls Last?

-• Cracks or cuts: If you see any cracks or cuts on the surface of the ball, it means that the integrity of the ball has been damaged.
-This can significantly affect the flight and spin of the ball.
+• Cracks or cuts: If you see cracks or cuts on the ball's surface, it means that the ball's integrity has been damaged.
+This can significantly affect the ball's flight and spin.

-• Discoloration or fading: If you notice any discoloration or fading on the surface of the ball, it means that the material of the cover has been exposed to UV rays or chemicals.
-This can slightly affect the appearance and feel of the ball.
+• Discoloration or fading: If you notice any discoloration or fading on the ball's surface, the cover material has been exposed to UV rays or chemicals.
+This can slightly affect the ball's appearance and feel.

 Dented golf ball on grass